citybusters/citybusters.github.io/README.md

 If you like our website please **star** our github page.

 ## Want to contribute
-If you would like to add a feature or suggest something, please follow our guidelines on contributing.md
+If you would like to add a feature or suggest something, please follow our guidelines [here](CONTRIBUTING.md)